Bilbster

 Bilbster is a rural area in the Highlands region of Scotland, formerly in the historic county of Caithness.
 It is situated on the A882 road and consists of just a handful of houses spread over approximately 1 sqmi.
 The nearest village is Watten which is approximately 2 mi to the north-west and the nearest town is Wick which is 5 mi to the south-east.
 Bilbster is a farming area.
 The River Wick, which is a productive salmon river, flows to the north of the settlement.
 A nearby wind farm was opened in 2008, consisting of three wind turbines that together are capable of generating 3.9 megawatts of electricity.

+The Kingdom Hall of Jehovah's Witnesses in Wick moved to a newly constructed building in the area in January 2024.

 Bilbster railway station was closed in 1960.